 Plagiarism and Academic Integrity

 To learn about plagiarism and proper citation techniques, visit the Citation Guide.
-To learn techniques for avoiding plagiarism, see the Academic Integrity Tutorial in Moodle (login to view).
-Remember, when in doubt, you can always ask a librarian about citing and paraphrasing sources, using copyrighted images, formatting bibliographies, etc.
+When in doubt, you can always ask a librarian about citing and paraphrasing sources, using copyrighted images, formatting bibliographies, etc.

-You are expected to comply with copyright laws.
-Please see our Copyright Guide for more information.
+All library users are expected to comply with copyright laws.
+Please see our Copyright Guide for more details.

 To extend the life of library materials, patrons are expected to treat all library materials with care and to return materials in the same condition as when checked out.
 Library patrons returning a damaged item, or who damage a non-circulating item, will be assessed at the replacement cost plus a $20 processing fee.
 Library staff will determine whether the item has been damaged beyond normal wear.
 Patrons who continually misuse Library materials, including circulating and non-circulating items, may have their borrowing privileges revoked.